-Pay particular attention if your cat can’t walk after vaccination.
 Any vaccine can cause some degree of limited mobility.
 Only the calicivirus vaccine should cause ‘limping syndrome.’

 Vomiting should be monitored after vaccinations.
 It is not unheard of, but neither is it entirely commonplace.

-Lump at the Site of Their Vaccination
+Lump at the Site of The Vaccination

 The most alarming reaction to vaccination is Feline Injection Site Sarcoma (FISS).
 This is a cancerous tumor that develops following inflammation around the site of the injection.